ishukhanchi/connectingdevices/README.md

    * python manage.py runserver<br>
      and open localhost:8000 on your browser to view the app.<br>
    * To stop serving the website, press ctrl+c.<br>
    * Code can be modified in any text-editor.
-Eg:Sublime-Text
+Eg:Sublime-Text.<br>
+   * Changes will be reflected in the app by using commands: python manage.py migrate python manage.py makemigrations